kalinchenko23/capstoneAI2C/README.md

    - You should see a notepad pop up.
 Copy the contents of the docker-compose.yaml within this repo into the notepad document and save it.

 5. **Start Docker Images**:
    - In the powershell terminal execute the below command to start the Docker Images.
-This command was successful is the terminal returned "Started" or "Running".
+This command was successful if the terminal returned "Started" or "Running".
    ```sh
    docker-compose up -d
    ```